 All dissertations will be reviewed and evaluated by an external reader.
 An external reader is a scholar in the student's field of research who serves as an independent and neutral reader who is qualified to evaluate the student's dissertation.
 External readers should have a PhD and expertise in the field.
 The external reader will receive a stipend of \$500 for their evaluation, feedback, and assessment of the dissertation.
 External readers serve an advisory capacity in that they only make recommendations, but their recommendations should be afforded full weight in the defense.
+The external reader represents a significant aspect of the peer-review process in that he or she expertise in the area of the dissertation's topic.
+If the external reader does not deem it as a contribution, then that should weigh heavy enough with the dissertation defense committee that it would not pass without significant revisions to warrant it as a contribution.
+If the external reader deems it a contribution, that affirmation should likewise carry significant weight.

 The choice of the external reader may be made in conjunction with the student.
 The student and supervisor should begin to develop a list of potential external readers at the earliest stages in the candidacy stage as they write their dissertation.
 When the student is nearing completion of the dissertation, the student and supervisor should begin to inquire of potential external readers.
 The supervisor should make an initial inquiry of the external reader's interest, willingness, and availability to serve as the external reader.

-Once an external reader indicates agreement to serve as such, inform the Associate Dean who will formally contact the external reader with an offer of remuneration, a PDF copy of the dissertation (hard copies will be mailed upon request), evaluation form, and date for the defense.
+Once an external reader indicates agreement to serve as such, the supervisor will submit an External Reader Request Form to phd@nobts.edu by September 1 or February 1 in correspondence to the dissertation deadline.
+The Associate Dean will then formally contact the external reader with an offer of remuneration, a PDF copy of the dissertation (hard copies will be mailed upon request), evaluation form, and date for the defense.

-The dissertation must be submitted and sent to the external reader at least one month prior to the defense date.
+The dissertation must be submitted and sent to the external reader at least one month (4 weeks) prior to the defense date.
 The external reader must submit their written evaluation of the dissertation to the supervisor prior to the date of the defense.
 The external reader is welcome to attend the dissertation defense in person at their own expense, or through BlueJeans.
 It is not required for the external reader to attend.